thejessicafelts/collatz-conjecture/README.md

 ## **Recent Updates**

-:white_check_mark: There are now safeguards for numbers beyond Step 1, being larger than the `Number.MAX_SAFE_INTEGER` limit.
+:white_check_mark: &nbsp; There are now safeguards for numbers beyond Step 1, being larger than the `Number.MAX_SAFE_INTEGER` limit.
 Numbers larger than the limit will now terminiate the program and provide an error message in console.

 ## **Updates Currently Underway**